tembo-io/pg_vectorize/CONTRIBUTING.md

 **Note**: This guide assumes you are using PostgreSQL version 17.
 If you are using a different version, adjust the commands accordingly.

+## Project Structure Overview

+Understanding the layout of the `pg_vectorize` project will help you navigate the codebase and contribute effectively.
+Here's a brief overview:

+### `extension` Directory

+Contains the PostgreSQL extension code, focusing on database operations and vectorized data processing within PostgreSQL.

+**Key Components**:

+- **Job Management**: Utilities for creating and executing jobs, including background workers.
+- **Configuration Settings**: GUC settings to customize the extension's behavior (e.g., API keys, batch sizes).
+- **Triggers and Scheduling**: Defines triggers and cron jobs for automated data processing.
+- **Embedding and Search Operations**: Integrates with external AI services to generate embeddings and enables vector search capabilities.

+**When to Contribute Here**:

+- Modifying database-specific logic or background job management.
+- Working on PostgreSQL interactions with external embedding services.
+- Enhancing in-database vector search functionalities.

+### `core` Directory

+Contains core logic and abstractions that support vectorization and embedding functionalities.

+**Key Components**:

+- **Providers**: API clients and wrappers for external AI/embedding services.
+- **Data Structures**: Definitions of embeddings and related types.
+- **Embedding Processing**: Logic for handling embedding requests and responses.

+**When to Contribute Here**:

+- Adding support for new AI/embedding providers.
+- Modifying embedding generation logic.
+- Implementing enhancements that are platform-independent.

 ## Setting Up Your Development Environment

 ### 1. Initialize PGRX